 - Clothing should allow us to view and work around your upper legs, mid-back, and neck.
 Leave the hip-hop shorts at home.
 Sports bras are difficult to navigate around the mid-back and sides.

 - Avoid heavy lycra.
 Bicycle shorts, girdles, and other garments containing lycra are nearly impossible to work through.
 It’s also a good idea to bring some work-out clothes (shorts and a tee-shirt) if we want to incorporate stretches using yoga mats, balance balls, or other training equipment.

 Please wear what you feel is appropriate and comfortable for you.

 What types of payment do you accept?

 Fees for sessions are usually $140 with payment at time of session.
 Most major Credit Cards accepted.
-Insurance companies sometimes cover this work in Colorado, rarely in Virginia.
+Insurance companies rarely cover this work in Virginia.
 Health Savings Accounts accepted.